magarena/magarena/launch4j/Readme.txt

 Have fun!

-Release 1.6 (January, 2011)
+Release 1.6 (January 2, 2011)
 ===========

-- 2 new cards (502 total)
+- 3 new cards (503 total)

-- mana cost, power & toughness and some abilities on cards in hand are displayed in graphical view
+- mana cost, power & toughness and some abilities on cards in hand are now displayed in graphical view
 - card drawing is now optional for Snake Umbra and Mask of Memory
-- added support for intimidate keyword
+- added support for intimidate and battle cry keywords

 - fixed how deathtouch was handled causing a number of issues
 - fixed endless loop in custom card shuffler for decks with a lot of CMC > 4 cards